-Teaching and Assessment
+Teaching & Assessment

 HKIS uses a comprehensive standards-based curriculum in which we teach for understanding.
 We align curriculum, instruction, and assessment to allow students to demonstrate understanding.
 Students understand when they: